luispky/XAI-RAI-UniTS/README.md

 #### Perturbation Techniques

+- **Identity Perturbation**: 🪞 Produces identical images without any modifications as a baseline for comparison.
 - **Gaussian Noise**: 📈 Adds random noise to the image.
 - **Image Blurring**: 📷 Gradually reduces image sharpness.
 - **Occlusion**: 🌓 Adds black rectangles to obscure parts of the image.
 - **Void Perturbation**: 🌫️ Gradually darkens edges towards the center.
 - **Opposite Gradient**: 🔀 Alters the image using gradients of the opposite direction.

+These techniques add noise to the image (in <font color='red'>pixel space $[0, 1]$</font>)  in a fixed random direction producing a sequence of perturbed images until the desired noise magnitude.

 #### Example Usage